AniketNeogy/playwright-e2e-automation-parabank/README.md

 ## Best Practices Followed

-- **Modular Structure**: Clear separation of tests, page objects, and utilities
+- **Modularity**: Clear separation of concerns with the Page Object Model
-- **Clean Code**: Minimal comments, descriptive naming, and consistent formatting
+- **Reliability**: Stable selectors and appropriate waiting strategies
+- **Maintainability**: Easy to extend and modify with organized structure
-- **Reusable Components**: Page objects for UI interactions and reusable utilities
+- **Reusability**: Common functions extracted into reusable utilities
+- **Readability**: Clear naming conventions and code organization
-- **Type Safety**: TypeScript types for better code quality and IDE support
+- **Type Safety**: TypeScript interfaces for all data structures
-- **Consistent Naming**: Clear and consistent naming conventions
+- **Parallel Execution**: Tests designed to run independently
-- **Cross-Browser Testing**: Tests run across different browsers and device viewports
+- **Cross-Browser Compatibility**: Tests run across multiple browsers and devices

-- **Maintainability**: Easy to extend and maintain with a well-organized structure
+## Troubleshooting

+### Common Issues

+1. **Tests Timing Out**:
+   - Increase the timeout in `playwright.config.ts`
+   - Add appropriate waits in page objects

+2. **Selector Not Found**:
+   - Update selectors if the application UI has changed
+   - Use more stable selectors like data-testid, IDs, or accessibility roles

+3. **API Tests Failing**:
+   - Check if session cookies are being properly passed
+   - Verify API endpoint URLs and request formats

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.